School of Medicine and Health Sciences

 Changes Within Health Sciences Programs—A student may not substitute one course for another without approval of the program director, the department chair, and the appropriate dean.
 After the deadlines for adding or dropping courses, a student must obtain the permission of the course instructor, the program director, and the appropriate dean to withdraw from a course or to change status from credit to audit or audit to credit.

-Adding and Dropping Courses—During the registration period (before the end of the second week of classes) students may add or drop courses using GWeb.
+Adding and Dropping Courses—During the registration period (typically before the end of the second week of classes) students may add or drop courses using GWeb.
+There is no automatic drop for non-payment or no show.
 After the second week of classes, students who wish to add or drop a course must complete a Registration Transaction Form and submit the form to the Student Services Office.
 Adding a course after the second week requires a signature of the instructor or other authorized member of the department.

-A course dropped during the first four weeks of classes will not appear on the student's transcript.
+For courses following the traditional academic calendar, a course dropped during the first four weeks of classes will not appear on the student's transcript.
 A course dropped after the fourth week but before the end of the eighth week will be assigned a notation of W (Authorized Withdrawal).
-Deadlines for a summer or short course may vary.
+Deadlines for summer or accelerated courses may vary.
+Please check the Health Sciences Student Services Course/Drop Refund Schedule.

-The deadline for dropping a course without academic penalty is the end of the eighth week of classes.
+For courses following the traditional academic calendar, the deadline for dropping a course without academic penalty is the end of the eighth week of classes.
 After the end of the eighth week of classes, dropping a course without academic penalty is only possible after the student presents a petition to the Senior Associate Dean for Health Sciences and receives written permission.
-Deadlines for a summer or short course may vary.
+Deadlines for summer or accelerated courses may vary.
+Please check the Health Sciences Student Services Course/Drop Refund Schedule.

 All charges for courses from which the student withdraws are subject to the refund policy listed under Fees and Financial Regulations in this Bulletin.
+Students taking summer or accelerated courses should refer to the Health Sciences Student Services Course/Drop Refund Schedule for additional information.
 Failure to withdraw by these procedures can result in an extended financial obligation and the recording of a grade of F (Failure) or a notation of Z (Unauthorized Withdrawal).

 Credit—Credit is awarded only after registration for a course and satisfactory completion of the required work, or upon assignment of advanced standing.